MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 ### Networks created before March 2019

-As of March 2019, we are in process of transitioning how Yammer users are created.
-During the transition, which will occur during 2019, the process will be different for existing Office 365 users and new Office 365 users.
+Beginning in March 2019, we started transitioning how Yammer users are created.
+During the transition, which will occur during through 2020, the process will be different for existing Office 365 users and new Office 365 users.

 - **Pre-March 2019**: Yammer users are created when they use Yammer for the first time.